 - Māori have bigger health issues as other nations in that area.

 - The kiwi is a national symbol of New Zealand.
 It’s a name of the endemic bird and also a nickname for people living there.

 - For a long time, people thought Kiwi is a mammal, not a bird.
 The Kiwis don’t defend themselves with their beaks but instead, use their super sharp claws.

 - In New Zealand summer last from December to February.

 - The average New Zealand temperature decreases as you travel south.

-- There are almost 260 movies that was filmed or produced in New Zealand.
+- There are almost 260 movies that were filmed or produced in New Zealand.